Iraneus/betamedneed/_services/drugs.md

 layout: service
 ---

-Order **medications** from a certified vendor.
-You can have the medications delivered to you on demand.
+Order **medications** from a certified vendor and you can have the medications delivered to you on demand.

 ![Pharm drugs](/images/illustrations/medicines.webp)